 - The agreement is to secure the interest of the nominee director.
 The nominee should remain just a name on the records and does not have any control over the day-to-day activities of the business.

 - For regulated industries such as Financial Service Provider (FSP) companies, the nominee resident director is subject to higher litigation and financial risk due to the high-risk business nature.

-- Healy Consultants Group PLC’s New Zealand individual resident director fees amount to US$8,125 per annum in unregulated industries.
+- Healy Consultants Group’s New Zealand individual resident director fees amount to US$8,125 per annum in unregulated industries.
 For Financial Service Provider (FSP) companies and other business entities in regulated industries, our standard fees are US$14,000 but may be tailored according to the complexity of our Clients’ business operations and our assessment of the legal risk to the nominee.

 - Healy Consultants does not normally allow Clients to pay Singapore resident director fees by instalments.
 We normally require full payment up front for the year.
 However, we may consider half-yearly payments for companies in good standing.